paulkre/p5-runner/README.md

-# p5-runner
+# P5 Runner

-A tool for running P5 sketches in a modern ESNext environment
+A tool for running P5 sketches in a modern ESNext or TypeScript environment